Flybell/Fan-Illusion/README.md

 Stare at the moving blade.
 Not the center of the fan.

-We seem to be able to successfully track the moving blade as it transpasses the stationary blades.
+The more focused your tracking, the smoother the blade seems to move as it transpasses the stationary blades.

 Now...

-Compare this again to the "radial" version of the famous Stepping Feet illusion.
+Let us compare this again to a "radial" version of the famous Stepping Feet illusion.
+.
+.
+.
+.
+.
+.

 ![Image of radial stepping feet illusion](gifs/radial_stepping_feet.gif)